evancohen/docs.smart-mirror.io/docs/installation.md

 Something went wrong with the install?
 Want to do things the old fashioned way?

 That's OK.
-That's why there are manuall installation instructions:
+That's why there are manual installation instructions:

    * [Install Raspbian](installing_raspbian.md)
    * [Install dependencies and run](install_dependencies.md)